 No matter what you believe about ghosts and the afterlife, it seems like some houses just have a lot more odd, unexplained activity than others.
 And such activity seems to ramp up at night, just when you're trying to get some shut-eye.
 So how would you find out about any such propensities in a house you'd like to buy?

-Step one is to check the seller's disclosures.
+Check the seller's disclosures.
 Most U.S. states require sellers to fill out a standard form, revealing what they know about the property's physical condition.
 No, you're not likely to see a "haunted" box ready to be checked off on any state's disclosure form.
-Nevertheless, sellers are, in many states, obligated to disclose things that affect a house's marketability, which the oddities described above certainly could.
+Nevertheless, sellers are, in many states, obligated to disclose virtually anything that could affect a house's marketability, which the oddities described above certainly could.
 Smart sellers would describe exactly what they've observed, without drawing conclusions.
 Or, they might need to describe related issues like whether you'll face regular nuisances in the form of megaphones blasting from the local ghost-tour bus, or eager ghost-hunters taking photos through your windows.

 Ask the neighbors what they know about the house.
 It's best to start generally, with open-ended questions like, "Do you think that house would be a desirable place to live?" or "What can you tell me about the house's history?"

 Try a Google or other Internet search.
-Too bad Jeffrey Stambovsky wasn't able to do a little Web-surfing before he bought a turreted turn-of-the-century Victorian in Nyack, New York in 1990.
+Too bad Jeffrey Stambovsky wasn't able to do a little Web-surfing before he bought a turreted turn-of-the-century Victorian home in Nyack, New York in 1990.
 Being from New York City, Stambovsky wasn't familiar with local legends, and the seller hadn't disclosed to him that the lovely riverfront home came with its own family of Caspers.
 According to reports by the previous owner, Mrs. Helen Ackley: